ministryofjustice/hmpps-forge/form-engine/docs/custom-components.md

 ### Component Interface

-Every component needs a TypeScript interface that extends either `BlockDefinition`, `FieldBlockDefinition`, `CollectionBlockDefinition` or `CompositeBlockDefinition`.
+Every component needs a TypeScript interface that extends either `BlockDefinition`, `FieldBlockDefinition`, or `CompositeBlockDefinition`.
 You can read up more on the distinction between these types in the `block-type-documentation.md`:

 ```typescript